do-know/Crypt-LE/README.md

 (notice that email parameter is mandatory for this CA, and without it you would get an error "Email is a required contact")

-*The CAs which are directly supported by name are currently these:* [buypass.com](https://www.buypass.com/products/tls-ssl-certificates/go-ssl), [google.com](https://cloud.google.com/blog/products/identity-security/automate-public-certificate-lifecycle-management-via--acme-client-api), [letsencrypt.org](https://letsencrypt.org/docs/), [ssl.com](https://www.ssl.com/how-to/order-free-90-day-ssl-tls-certificates-with-acme/), [zerossl.com](https://zerossl.com/documentation/acme/).
+> *The CAs which are directly supported by name are currently these:* [buypass.com](https://www.buypass.com/products/tls-ssl-certificates/go-ssl), [google.com](https://cloud.google.com/blog/products/identity-security/automate-public-certificate-lifecycle-management-via--acme-client-api), [letsencrypt.org](https://letsencrypt.org/docs/), [ssl.com](https://www.ssl.com/how-to/order-free-90-day-ssl-tls-certificates-with-acme/), [zerossl.com](https://zerossl.com/documentation/acme/).

+> **If CA is ACME-compatible, but not listed above, it would still be supported as long as you know the correct directory URL to specify via a `directory` parameter - for example, Digicert is supported, but you would need to [get a unique directory URL](https://docs.digicert.com/en/certcentral/certificate-tools/certificate-lifecycle-automation-guides/use-a-third-party-acme-client-for-host-automations.html) along with the values for the `eab-kid` and `eab-hmac-key` parameters.**

 ### WINDOWS CLIENT